frafajec/alarm-me/README.md

 ## Versions

-**1.0** Initial version with basic alarm triggering, options and notifications
+**1.0.0** Initial version with basic alarm triggering, options and notifications

-**1.1** Added repetitive alarms
+**1.1.0** Added repetitive alarms

-**1.2** Fix when alarm triggers but notification is not raised; added possibility to shut down alarm from popup UI
+**1.2.0** Fix when alarm triggers but notification is not raised; added possibility to shut down alarm from popup UI

+**1.3.0** Added locales, reduced permissions, added sounds

 ## License